Jack Talos: WWE (2020–2022)

 Smith was recruited by WWE Performance Center in 2020 as a developmental talent for their NXT brand.
 He was not involved in major televised shows produced by WWE but made an appearance in the 2020 WWE SmackDown event.
-He was released by WWE in 2022 along with Stephon Smith and Zanjeer.
+He was released by WWE in 2021 along with Stephon Smith and Zanjeer.

 NWA (2023–present)

 After Smith was releases by WWE, He made his debut at NWA 312 Pre-Show for National Wrestling Alliance where he along with Daisy Kill were defeated by Mike Knox and Trevor Murdoch in a tag team match.

 BRCW (2023–present)

 Smith debuted at BRCW in early 2023 along with Frank The Clown.
 He appeared on a NWA Pop-Up Event with Daisy Kill for a tag team match against Bull James and Gangrel.

+JCW Juggalo Championship Wrestling 2024-2025

+Smith wrestled as "Painful Paul" in JCW, and was in the faction: St Claire Monster Corporation, with Kongo Kong, Hurtful Kurt, Mr Happy, & faction manager, Jasmin StClaire.